punith-gowda/Lottery-Blockchain/README.md

   Run npm start

-Contracts is a separate file inorder to deploy Contract and write our smart Contract
+lottery is a separate file inorder to  write our smart Contract and to deploy it.